 You can serve Oven Baked Garlic Butter Shrimp on its own, over a bed of rice, pasta, or even over zucchini noodles for a healthier twist.
 And, you probably won't want to go without a hunky slice of a crusty baguette to sop up every last bit of that garlicky lemon butter sauce!

-As far as side dishes go, here are few TAK side dishes that will go perfect with this shrimp dinner!
+As far as side dishes go, here are few side dishes that will go perfect with this shrimp dinner!

 5 MORE SHRIMP RECIPES YOU’LL LOVE